Life Safety Responsibility

 The B.C.
 Fire Code requires that emergency and fire safety planning be done in all building that have a fire alarm system.
 Councils have vested interests in promoting fire safety.
 The Fire Safety Plan is crucial for residents’ and public safety; it is much more than a template document produced just to meet a regulatory requirement.

-We work closely with Strata Councils to help identify and mitigate risk in life safety by producing customized Fire Safety Plans, offering Fire Safety training and Directorship services, and providing Owner Representative oversight to encourage Code compliant inspections and maintenance.
+We work closely with Strata Councils to help identify and mitigate risk in life safety by producing customized Fire Safety Plans, offering Fire Safety Directorship services, and providing Owner Representative oversight to encourage Code compliant inspections and maintenance.